ma3rxofficial/cc_proxy_pastebin/README.md

 # cc_proxy_pastebin
-download online for free NOW!!!!!!!!!!!!!!! no sms or registration requied NO WAAAAAAAAAAAAAAAAAAAY!!!!!! download now!!!
+download online for free NOW!!!!!!!!!!!!!!! no sms or registration required NO WAAAAAAAAAAAAAAAAAAAY!!!!!! download now!!!